mohamedmansour/ethereum-burn-stats/README.md

 When EIP-1559 gets deployed, ETH will be burned in every block if transactions exist.
 This website will show you how much ETH got burned in total and per block.

 ## Server Costs
 The costs of running this experiment is pretty high since it requires a dev version of Geth to be up and running which requires lots of memory and cpu.
 The VM and SSD storage currently costs exactly $150/month USD.
 If you would like to help out with the costs, please reach out to me.
-If you would like to tip, my ethereum address is `mmansour.eth`
+If you would like to tip, my ethereum address is `mansour.eth`

 ## Setup dev environment
 1. Clone geth and build docker image.
 Assumes `/data` on local system exists